blue-marble/gridpath/doc/source/functionality.rst

 Operating Reserves
 ==================
-GridPath can optionally model a range of operating reserve types, including regulation up and down, spinning reserves, load-following up and down, and frequency response.
+GridPath can optionally model a range of operating reserve types, including regulation up and down, spinning reserves, load-following up and down, inertia reserves and frequency response.
 The implementation of each reserve type is standardized.
 The user must define the reserve balancing areas along with any penalties for violation of the reserve-balance constraints.
 For each balancing area,